acmdas/das_fieldstones/morefieldstones2020.md

 ## Mastery
 Monday, 06 July 2020

 “Once you start with openings, there is no way out… It is a little like developing the habit of stealing the test from your teacher’s desk instead of learning how to do the math.
-You may pass the test, but you learn absolutely nothing—and most critically, you don’t gain an appreciation for the value or beauty of learning itself.”—Josh Waitzkin, *Mastering the Fundamentals*XsX
+You may pass the test, but you learn absolutely nothing—and most critically, you don’t gain an appreciation for the value or beauty of learning itself.”—Josh Waitzkin, *Mastering the Fundamentals*

 ## Action
 Sunday, 05 July 2020